laravel/docs/extending.md

 Almost every service provider included with the Laravel framework binds objects into the IoC container.
 You can find a list of your application's service providers in the `app/config/app.php` configuration file.
 As you have time, you should skim through each of these provider's source code.
 By doing so, you will gain a much better understanding of what each provider adds to the framework, as well as what keys are used to bind various services into the IoC container.

-For example, the `PaginationServiceProvider` binds a `paginator` key into the IoC container, which resolves into a `Illuminate\Pagination\Environment` instance.
+For example, the `HashServiceProvider` binds a `hash` key into the IoC container, which resolves into a `Illuminate\Hashing\BcryptHasher` instance.
 You can easily extend and override this class within your own application by overriding this IoC binding.
-For example, you could create a class that extend the base `Environment`:

-	namespace Snappy\Extensions\Pagination;

-	class Environment extends \Illuminate\Pagination\Environment {

-		//

-	}

-Once you have created your class extension, you may create a new `SnappyPaginationProvider` service provider class which overrides the paginator in its `boot` method:
+For example:

-	class SnappyPaginationProvider extends PaginationServiceProvider {
+	class SnappyPaginationProvider extends Illuminate\Hashing\HashServiceProvider {

 		public function boot()
 		{
-			App::bind('paginator', function()
+			App::bindShared('hash', function()
 			{
-				return new Snappy\Extensions\Pagination\Environment;
+				return new Snappy\Hashing\ScryptHasher;
 			});

 			parent::boot();